ALMA BOOKS – INDEPENDENT PUBLISHER OF THE YEAR 2013

 2014 represented a new milestone in Alma’s ten-year history, with turnover hovering around the £1M mark and the publication of two major film tie-ins: The Hundred-Foot Journey by Richard C. Morais (75,000 copies to date) and the reissue of Travelling to Infinity, My Life with Stephen by Jane Hawking (200,000 copies to date; the film won two Golden Globe Awards and three Baftas and was nominated for five Oscars, including Best Picture, Best Actor (won by Eddie Redmayne as Stephen Hawking), Best Actress and best Screenplay – by Alma author Anthony McCarten, who has just won a BAFTA for Best Adapted Screenplay).

 2015 and 2016 were years of consolidation for Alma, with steady sales of its main title, Travelling to Infinity, and a strong performance from our revitalized classics list.
-Our turnover reached over £1M and we moved to our new self-contained offices in Castle Yard, Richmond.
-Thanks to our continuing success, we were able to attract some of the greatest international illustrators for our soon-to-be-launched illustrated classics list – among them Axel Scheffler (the illustrator of The Gruffalo), Chris Riddell, Quentin Blake, Ian Beck, Ella Bailey, Satoshi Kitamura, Chris Mould, Adam Stower, Philip Waechter, Gary Blythe and many others.
+Thanks to our continuing success, we were able to attract some of the greatest international illustrators for our new illustrated classics list – among them Axel Scheffler (the illustrator of The Gruffalo), Chris Riddell, Quentin Blake, Ian Beck, Ella Bailey, Satoshi Kitamura, Chris Mould, Adam Stower, Philip Waechter, Gary Blythe and many others.
 In April 2015, we had our first Number One in the UK charts with Travelling to Infinity.

 The critical and commercial successes garnered in 2012 resulted in Alma being named Independent Publisher of the Year at the Bookseller Industry Awards in May 2013.
 The following month, Alma was awarded the Premio Nazionale per la Traduzione by the Italian Ministero per i Beni e le Attività Culturali for its contribution to the promotion of Italian culture abroad.
 It was the first time, since the award’s inauguration in 1989, that a British publisher won this prestigious prize.